 Your kid’s childhood days are definitely a time to remember.
 But they’re also a vulnerable time for teeth.
-Because your child’s tooth enamel is much thinner than average, they have a higher chance of getting dental caries lesions than most adults.
-Worse still, in the long term, these early cavities can impact how your child’s permanent teeth come in.
-Fortunately, there’s a method that gets to the root of the matter without triggering your child’s anxiety centers.
+Because your child’s tooth enamel is much thinner than average, they have a higher chance of getting cavities than most adults.
+Worse, still, in the long term, these early cavities can impact how your child’s permanent teeth come in.
+Fortunately, there’s a method that gets to the root of the matter without triggering your child’s anxiety.
 Meet the Hall Technique, which makes use of stainless steel crowns.

 The Hall Technique is a much less evasive type of procedure.
-In a way, it goes counter to our conventional idea of how to treat tooth decay.
+In a way, it counters our conventional idea of how to treat tooth decay.
 Instead of drilling the lesion out, the Hall Technique isolates it under stainless steel crowns.

 But what is the logic behind this?
 And how effective is the Hall Technique, anyway?

-The Hall Technique aims to “arrest” tooth decay in its tracks
+The Hall Technique aims to seize tooth decay in its tracks

 When it comes to conventional tooth decay management, the idea is to remove any decayed areas lest the bacteria moves into other parts of the tooth.
 However, the Hall Technique has another solution to this.